digitdesign/synopsis/README.md

 © 2016-2018, Go Digit General Insurance Ltd. or its affiliates

 ### Acknowledgement
-This project is created and maintained by [Digit Design](https://godigit.design/).
+This project is created and maintained by [Shaan Shivanandan](https://github.com/shaanshivanandan/).

 ### Support
 [Send support request →](mailto:shaan.shivanandan@godigit.com?Subject=Support%3A%20Synopsis)